huntzhan/huntzhan-hugo-coder/content/posts/nlp/elmo.md

 Related implementations:

 *   [bilm-tf](https://github.com/allenai/bilm-tf): The original tensorflow implementation of ELMo, supporting all steps mentioned above.
-*   [AllenNLP](https://allennlp.org/elmo): a powerful pytorch based Deep NLP framework, supporting only *the step (3)*, but with a better user experience.
+*   [AllenNLP](https://allennlp.org/elmo): A powerful pytorch based Deep NLP framework, supporting only *the step (3)*, but with a better user experience.
+*   [pytorch-fast-elmo](https://github.com/cnt-dev/pytorch-fast-elmo): An alternative to AllenNLP's implementaion.

 ## bilm-tf